mdix/grunt-stripattribs/README.md

 # grunt-stripattribs

-> Strips attributes from html-tags.
-Also supports regexps.
+> Strips attributes from html-tags using regexps.

 ## Getting Started
 Note: This plugin is just a quick and dirty and untested draft implementation and not intented for the daily use.
 This plugin requires Grunt `~0.4.1`